 Telemedicine, however, is nearly impossible for individuals without necessary technology: email, videoconferencing capabilities, internet and a communication device such as a smartphone or a laptop.
 Further, telemedicine cannot provide hands-on care which is imperative to pregnant women who require regular ultrasounds, measurements, fetal doppler, gestational diabetes screening and blood pressure tests.
 Since hypertension is a major cause of maternal mortality and morbidity in the United States, it’s important that women do not go without regular blood pressure testing.

-Although traditional OBGYN’s don’t recommend home births under any circumstance, more families may be considering it as women may feel more comfortable at home than in an overrun hospital, despite the fact that there would be no doctor present at home.
-Many families may be concerned that equipment shortages may leave maternity wards and Neonatal Intensive Care Units ill-equipped to handle births and therefore change their birthing plan from the hospital to home.
-This option of home birthing, while not endorsed by most health care professionals, is also out of reach for low-income families as home birth midwives are not covered by any health insurance company.
+Although traditional OBGYNs don’t recommend home births under any circumstance, more families may be considering it as women may feel more comfortable at home than in an overrun hospital, despite the fact that there would be no doctor present at home. .
+Stress and fear during pregnancy may cause health problems like high blood pressure and heart disease which can increase the chances of having a premature baby or a low-birthweight baby among many other issues.
+Many families may be concerned that equipment shortages may leave maternity wards and Neonatal Intensive Care Units ill-equipped to handle births, that obstetricians will be diverted in an emergency setting and may not be available when they are delivering or that they will be removed from the hospital prematurely and therefore change their birthing plan from the hospital to home.
+The option of home birthing, while not endorsed by most health care professionals, is also out of reach for low-income families as home-birth midwives are not covered by any health insurance company.
 The potential health toll of being at a hospital also weighs on parents as they have to try and decide if the safest place for a new family is a place with a contagious virus.

 Many hospitals are imposing strict delivery room and visitation limits to enforce social distancing, even during childbirth.